hugh712/mp3_player/README.md

 ##Detail

-I'm writing all the detail about this mp3 in my blog and gitbook, https://www.gitbook.com/book/hugh712/raspberry\_mp3/details
+I writed all the detail about this mp3 in my blog and gitbook, https://www.gitbook.com/book/hugh712/raspberry\_mp3/details

 only chinese version,if there is someone need Eng. version, just let me know.